Dichill/NSInstaller/README.md

 - **Update Atmosphere** - Backups folders and extracts the latest version of Atmosphere including Sig Patches.

 ## Common Errors
-Any errors that isn't in the Common Errors list, please file an issue with the picture, or join the support discord.
+Any errors that isn't in the Common Errors list, please file an issue with the picture provided, or join the support discord.
 - **The File C:/NSInstaller/backup/...** - Back up folder still exist, delete everything inside it.
 If you deleted the backup folder, restart NSInstaller.

 ## Credits